 As you may have figured out, that story is the biblical story of Jacob and Esau.
 If only Esau had been able to keep control of his impulses he would have never given away control of the wealth and money that was promised him.
 He would have lived in comfort and honor for all of his days.
 But instead, it was his brother that lived that life of honor and wealth.

-When you learn to gain control over your impulses it’s like working out, the more you do it, the stronger you become, and the easier it is to do.
+When you learn to gain control over your impulses, it’s like excercising, the more you do it, the stronger you become, and the easier it is to do.

 It’s easy to see where Esau went wrong.
 But what are you going to do?
 How bad do you want financial freedom?
 When you decide you want it bad enough, that’s when things start to change and you stop trading long term prosperity for short term wants.
-That’s when you begin taking control.
+That’s when you begin learning to control your money.

 Tell me about it in the comments.